 If you specify -N, clearmake does not read default BOS files.

 clearmake displays the names of the BOS files it reads if you specify the -v or -d option, or if %CCASE_VERBOSITY%>= 1.

-For information on the contents of BOS files, see BOS File Entries on page 83.
+For information on the contents of BOS files, see Setting Up the Client Host on page 111.